adlnet/xAPI-Spec/xAPI-Data.md

 property set to "StatementRef".
 * When issuing a Statement that voids another, the Object of that voiding Statement MUST specify the id of the statement-to-be-voided by its "id" property.
 * an LRS MUST consider a Statement it contains "voided" if and only if the Statement is not itself a voiding Statement and the LRS also contains a voiding Statement referring to the first Statement.
 * Upon receiving a Statement that voids another, the LRS SHOULD reject the entire request which includes the voiding Statement with HTTP 403 'Forbidden' if the request is not from a source authorized to void Statements.
 * Upon receiving a Statement that voids another, the LRS SHOULD NOT* reject the request on the grounds of the Object of that voiding Statement not being present.
 * Upon receiving a Statement that voids another, the LRS MAY roll back any changes to Activity or Agent definitions which were introduced by the Statement that was just voided.
-* An Activity Provider that wants to "unvoid" a previously voided Statement SHOULD issue that Statement again under a new id.
+* A Learning Record Provider that wants to "unvoid" a previously voided Statement SHOULD issue that Statement again under a new id.

 __Note:__ See ["Statement References"](#stmtref) in [When the "Object" is a Statement](#stmtasobj)